 ECA currently owns or leases, and in the past may have owned or leased, properties that have been used for numerous years to explore and produce oil and natural gas.
-Although ECA may have utilized operating and disposal practices that were standard in the industry at the time, hydrocarbons and wastes may have been disposed of or released on or under the properties owned or leased by ECA or on or under the other locations where these hydrocarbons and wastes have been taken for treatment or disposal.
+Although ECA may have utilized operating and disposal practices that were standard in the industry at the time, hydrocarbons and wastes may have been disposed of or released at or from the properties owned or leased by ECA or at or from the other locations where these hydrocarbons and wastes have been taken for treatment or disposal.
 In addition, certain of these properties have been operated by third parties whose treatment and disposal or release of hydrocarbons and wastes was not under ECA's control.
-These properties and wastes disposed thereon may be subject to CERCLA, RCRA and analogous state laws.
+These properties and wastes disposed thereon may give rise to liability under CERCLA, RCRA and analogous state laws.
 Under these laws, ECA could be required to remove or remediate previously disposed wastes, to clean up contaminated property and to perform remedial operations to prevent future contamination.

 Air Emissions.
 The Clean Air Act, as amended, and comparable state laws and regulations restrict the emission of air pollutants from many sources and also impose various monitoring and reporting requirements.
-These laws and regulations may require ECA to obtain preapproval for the construction or modification of certain projects or facilities expected to produce or significantly increase air emissions, obtain and strictly comply with stringent air permit requirements or utilize specific equipment or technologies to control emissions.
-Obtaining permits has the potential to delay the development of natural gas projects.
-On August 16,2012, the EPA published final rules that establish new air emission control requirements for natural gas production, processing and transportation activities, including New Source Performance Standards (NSPS) to address emissions of sulfur dioxide and volatile organic compounds, and National Emission Standards for Hazardous Air Pollutants (NESHAPS) to address hazardous air pollutants.
-While ECA may be required to incur certain capital expenditures in the next few years for air pollution control equipment or other air emissions-related issues, ECA does not believe that such requirements will have a material adverse effect on its operations.
+These laws and regulations may require ECA to obtain pre-approval for the construction or modification of certain projects or facilities expected to produce or significantly increase air emissions, obtain and strictly comply with stringent air permit requirements or utilize specific equipment or technologies to control emissions.
+Obtaining permits has the potential to delay the development of ECA's properties.
+In August 2012, the EPA published final rules that establish new air emission control requirements for natural gas production, processing and transportation activities, including New Source Performance Standards "NSPS" to address emissions of sulfur dioxide and volatile organic compounds "VOCs", and National Emission Standards for Hazardous Air Pollutants "NESHAPS" to address hazardous air pollutants.
+The final rule seeks to achieve a 95% reduction in VOCs emitted and requires the use of reduced emission completions on all hydraulically-fractured wells constructed or refractured after January 1, 2015.
+While ECA may be required to incur certain capital expenditures during the next few years for air pollution control equipment or other air emissions-related issues, ECA does not believe that such requirements have a material adverse effect on its operations.